 1) We’re disconnected from our thoughts and feelings.
 We commonly keep ourselves so distracted and numb with alcohol, food, and electronics etc. that we miss important information about who we are.
 These things keep us from knowing ourselves because we don’t allow ourselves to be curious and ask ourselves how we’re really feeling.

 2) We put everyone else’s needs before our own.
 When we focus on others and neglect ourselves, we fail to recognize and value ourselves and our needs.
 We minimize who we are and what we need.
 A balance is needed in this – you take care of yourself and others as well (the much you are able to do).
 No extreme is good of course.

 3) We feel ashamed and unworthy, and consequently bury parts of ourselves.
 We are told that we’re bad, strange, ugly, stupid, or unworthy and we believe it.
 We’re told we have to fit a certain mold if we’re to fit in.
-So, we squish our square peg selves into round holes and try to be something we’re not.
-And sometimes the person that is telling us that is we ourselves!
+So, we squish our square peg selves into round holes and try to be something or someone we’re not.
+And sometimes the person that is telling us all that is our own mind!
 After years of doing this, we lose track of who we really are.